 The California Consumer Privacy Act of 2018 (CCPA), one of the toughest data privacy laws in the U.S. was passed in June of 2018, immediately followed the implementation of Europe’s Global Data Protection Regulation (GDPR) in May 2018.
 The CCPA took effect on January 1, 2020.

 The CCPA focuses on providing Californian consumers’ the right to know, control and delete personal data that have been collected by businesses.
 It includes consumers’ profiles, personal information collected, sources of that information, personal information sold and or disclosed, and third parties with whom the information is disclosed or sold to.

-Effective January 2020, it will be the strictest data privacy law in the United States, enforced by California Attorney General Office’s estimated 57 full time staffs, with fines up to $750.00 per record breached.
-To comply on the effective date, businesses will need to start record-keeping no later than Jan.
-1, 2019, and likely will need to complete data mapping 12 months prior to that.
+Effective January 2020, CCPA is the strictest data privacy law in the United States, enforced by California Attorney General Office’s estimated 57 full time staffs, with fines up to $750.00 per record breached.
+In compliance with CCPA regulations, businesses must keep records beginning Jan.
+1, 2019 and complete data mapping 12 months prior to that.